Writing for Digital Media, Summer 2019

 Your work represents you.
 Everything you turn in for evaluation should exemplify the very best of your professional self.
 Late work is unacceptable and will receive a zero.
 Technical problems do not excuse late work.
 Plan ahead and turn in your work on time.
 Last-minute work submissions are ineligible for revision for a higher grade.

 Attendance for online courses is based on consistent participation.
 While students may work within lessons at their own pace, there will be assignments and milestones due regularly, usually each week.
-In other words: students are required to submit work each week.
+In other words: students are required to submit work each week to remain in good-standing.
 I recommend working a bit every day for consistency and to facilitate learning.
 Any registered student who does not submit work the first week will be counted as a no-show.
 Large gaps in participation (more than a week of not working) will be grounds for failure.

 Communication is integral to success, no matter what we’re talking about.
 In a digital world, these literacies are particularly important.
 Not only should you develop and perfect your communication skills while in college, you need to use those skills everyday with your peers and professors.